RunestoneInteractive/httlads/_sources/Statistics/cs1_more_happiness.rst

 Introducing Pivot Tables
 ------------------------

-We can make all of this a bit easier using pivot table!
+We can make all of this a bit easier using **pivot table**!
 This is a really useful tool to have in your toolbox, and many other tools you use will support the creation of pivot tables as well.